marmelab/atomic-crm/doc/github-actions.md

 ## Configuration

-his project supports github actions for continuous integration and delivery.
+This project supports github actions for continuous integration and delivery.
 To enable GitHub actions on this repo, you will have to create the following secrets:

 ```bash